Kashishhgoyall/SCT_SD_4/README.md

 Sapiens: A Brief History of Humankind	£54.23	Four
 📸 Result Screenshots

+ConsoleCode:
 ![ScreenShots](Results/ConsoleCode.png)

+ConsoleOutput:
 ![ScreenShots](Results/ConsoleOutput.png)

+ProductsCSVOutput:
 ![ScreenShots](Results/ProductCSVOutput.png)

 🌱 Learning & Takeaways

-Learned how to scrape HTML using regex without external libraries.
+✅ Learned how to scrape HTML using regex without external libraries.

-Practiced pattern matching with Pattern and Matcher in Java.
+✅ Practiced pattern matching with Pattern and Matcher in Java.

-Learned how to handle CSV formatting including special characters.
+✅ Learned how to handle CSV formatting, including special characters.

-Built a console-driven Java application that is user-friendly.
+✅ Built a console-driven Java application that is user-friendly.

-Gained experience with Git & GitHub for version control.
+✅ Gained experience with Git & GitHub for version control.